Education in Texas: HBCU (Historically Black Colleges and Universities)

-Presidential Libraries
+Presidential libraries

-Universities in Texas currently host three presidential libraries: the Lyndon Baines Johnson Library and Museum at The University of Texas at Austin, the George Bush Presidential Library at Texas A&M University, and the George W. Bush Presidential Center at Southern Methodist University.
+Texas has three presidential libraries: the Lyndon Baines Johnson Library and Museum at The University of Texas at Austin, the George Bush Presidential Library at Texas A&M University, and the George W. Bush Presidential Center at Southern Methodist University.

 Medical research

 Texas is home to several research medical centers.
 The state has 12 allopathic medical schools, three osteopathic medical schools, four dental schools, and two optometry schools.
 Texas has two Biosafety Level 4 (BSL-4) laboratories: one at The University of Texas Medical Branch (UTMB) in Galveston, and the other at the Southwest Foundation for Biomedical Research in San Antonio—the first privately owned BSL-4 lab in the United States.

-The Texas Medical Center, in Houston, is the world's largest concentration of research and healthcare institutions, with 45 member institutions in the Texas Medical Center.
+The Texas Medical Center, in Houston, is the world's largest concentration of research and healthcare institutions, with 45 member institutions in the Texas Medical Center, including McGovern Medical School.
 More heart transplants are performed at Texas Medical Center than anywhere else in the world.
 San Antonio's South Texas Medical Center facilities rank sixth in clinical medicine research impact in the United States.
 The University of Texas M. D. Anderson Cancer Center is one of the world's highly regarded academic institutions devoted to cancer patient care, research, education and prevention.